pianosuki/RippleChatbot/README.md

 - [x] Automatically send the respective beatconnect link for every /np
 - [ ] Personalized settings for each user
+- [ ] "osu!dailies" and incentive system to reward player engagement
 - [ ] More to come!

 ## Prerequisites